 If you’re wondering what to see in Split, don’t forget about this historic site just 12 kilometres away from the city: the Klis Fortress is thought to date back to the 3rd century BC, and has now become increasingly popular thanks to Game of Thrones.
 The fortress played an important role in the military defense of Croatia and sits atop a towering mountain with panoramic views across Split.
 The fortress is open every day and shuts at around 7 PM; now is the time to visit if you’re visiting Split!

 The number of visitors to Klis has since soared, although when we visited in the late afternoon there were only 3 or 4 other people there.
+Visiting the Klis Fortress is one of the best things to do near Split.
 The fortress can be reached by bus in 15-20 minutes from the old town, or alternatively you can drive here easily with plenty of parking available.
 Entrance is 60 Kuna for adults and 20 Kuna for children.

 4. Hit the beaches